-The term sacroiliitis is used to describe any inflammation in the sacroiliac joint – the joint located on either side of the sacrum (the lower spine) that connects to the iliac bone in the hip.
+The term sacroiliitis is used to describe any inflammation in the sacroiliac joint, which is located on either side of the sacrum (lower spine) that connects to the iliac bone in the hip.

 Sacroiliitis is often found as part of a feature of inflammatory conditions of the spinal column.
 As a group, these conditions and diseases are termed a "spondyloarthropathy" and include conditions such as ankylosing spondylitis, psoriatic arthritis, and reactive arthritis, among others.

 Sacroiliitis may also be a component of other types of arthritis, such as ulcerative colitis, Crohn’s disease, or osteoarthritis.

 Sacroiliitis is also a term that is sometimes used interchangeably with the term sacroiliac joint dysfunction, as technically either term can be used to describe pain that stems from the sacroiliac joint (or SI joint).

 Sacroiliitis vs. Sacroiliac Joint Dysfunction